leighannehiggins/layers-of-vision/frontend/accessibility/index.md

 This website was last tested on 7 November 2022.
 The test was carried out by KDL.

-These tools used to ensure the pages comply with WCAG ver 2.1 AA standard are:
+These tools were used to ensure the pages comply with WCAG ver 2.1 AA standard are:

 - [Siteimprove accessibility checker](https://www.siteimprove.com/toolkit/accessibility-checker/)
 - [Lighthouse](https://github.com/GoogleChrome/lighthouse)